Lake Superior College: Accreditation

-LSC was ranked tenth in 2008 and seventh in 2009 among the medium-sized community colleges (3,000 – 7,500 students) in the annual Digital Community Colleges Survey.
-The survey identifies and spotlights colleges that provide a high level of service to their students and faculty through information technology.

 Leadership

-The president of Lake Superior College is Dr. Patrick M. Johns.
-He began his assignment on July 1, 2010, succeeding Dr. Kathleen Nelson, who had served as president for 13 years.
-Johns had previously served as president of Anoka-Ramsey Community College in Coon Rapids and Cambridge, Minnesota.
+The president of Lake Superior College is Patricia Rogers.
+Rogers succeeded Patrick M. Johns in 2019.
+Johns began his assignment on July 1, 2010, succeeding Kathleen Nelson, who had served as president for 13 years.
 LSC's first president was Harold Erickson.
 He served from 1995 to 1997.

 Sustainability

 Lake Superior College aligns its triple bottom line sustainability goals through academic planning (economy), strategic planning (society), and facilities planning (environment) and has developed strategies to achieve goals related to each.

 A part of the Lake Superior Watershed, Lake Superior College is strongly committed to environmental stewardship and sustainable development.
 In 2010, the Academic and Student Services "S" building became the first LEED Certified project in the Minnesota State Colleges and Universities System and continues to build and renovate to at least LEED Silver standards.
 LSC regularly monitors energy and water consumption for its 15 buildings and almost 400,000 square feet of space, with a goal of reducing overall carbon emissions by 50% from its 2009 baseline by 2030.
 LSC reports its monthly electric, natural gas and water use to the Buildings, Benchmarks and Beyond (B3) public reporting database, where it is benchmarked against peers and tracks its progress toward reduction goals.
 In 2017, LSC was awarded a "Best of B3 Benchmarking" statewide award for its year-over-year energy efficiency improvement.

 Lake Superior College is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), is a 2008 signatory of the American Colleges and Universities Presidents' Climate Commitment (ACUPCC), is a 2013 Sustainable Twin Ports Early Adopter, and is a member of the Upper Midwest Association for Campus Sustainability (UMACS).